jesskelsall/astarus/characters/ephaine-seren.md

 ## Summary

-Ephaine Seren is a player character in the [Astorrel Agents](../campaigns/C2-astorrel-agents.md) campaign, played by [Lily Berry](../players/lily-berry.md).
+Ephaine Seren is a player character in the [Astorrel Agents](../campaigns/C2-astorrel-agents.md) campaign, played by [Lily](../players/lily.md).

 ## Character Rolls